FAQs--Faculty Salary Reviews

 What should be done if there is only one department member at the Associate Professor or Professor rank in a department, or no one qualified to conduct the review?

 If no one in a department is available to conduct the review, the Dean will appoint a person outside the department to do the review.
 The Department Chair should contact the Dean to seek such assistance.

-The recommendation should be no longer than two pages.
-It does not need to restate what is in the Faculty Activity Reports or context statement, but should provide evaluative and reflective comments on the quality of teaching, scholarship and service.
-Since the Budget Committee will have no evidence of teaching effectiveness, comments about that area will be especially useful.
-Assessment of the quality of scholarly activity, such as whether a piece or work is in a highly respected or highly competitive peer reviewed forum, its potential for an actual impact on the field, etc., will help the Budget Committee to evaluate scholarship.
+Assessment of the quality of scholarly activity, such as whether a piece or work is in a highly respected or highly competitive peer reviewed forum, its potential for an actual impact on the field, etc., will help the Faculty Salary Committee to evaluate scholarship.